 - The full paradigm of the present tense, including all regular verbs, radical changing verbs, 'go' verbs, common irregular verbs, reflexive verbs and use of the infinitive.
+Irregular verbs: hacer, salir, ir and querer

 - Using two verbs together with the infinitive

 - Adjectival agreements

 - Prepositions of time

 - Prepositions of place

 - The 'going to' future tense

-- We learn to identify patterns in verbs. - We develop techniques for memorizing words, phrases and spellings.
+- We learn to identify patterns in verbs. - We develop techniques for memorising words, phrases and spellings.